 2. The purpose (content): The genre or issue at hand

-3. The purpose (process): Engagement strategies (protest vs consensus vs 1:1 organising) / the participants.
+4. The plan: Engagement strategies (protest vs consensus vs 1:1 organising) / the participants.

 Having just completed a residency in Llandudno, I realized that all the information I’d gathered was just step 1: it was all about gathering contextual information.
 The reason it feels incomplete, is that the natural next step would be to move onto steps 2 and 3.